uchicago-cs/cmsc22000/website/grading.rst

 an explicit resubmission deadline later in the quarter for any designs that do not earn an S.

-For the second warm-up exercise (building familiarity with using GitHub collaboratively), teams that do not earn an S will be given specific goals to accomplish during Spring #1 of the project to demonstrate that they understand how to use GitHub in the context of the project.
+For the second warm-up exercise (building familiarity with using GitHub collaboratively), teams that do not earn an S will be given specific goals to accomplish during Sprint #1 of the project to demonstrate that they understand how to use GitHub in the context of the project.
 As long as those goals are met, the score will be changed to an S.